lopi-py/luau-lsp.nvim/README.md

 ## Installation

-Use your favourite plugin manager to install luau-lsp.nvim
+Use your favorite plugin manager to install luau-lsp.nvim

 <details>